 For example, once I create my annual studio schedule it takes just one day to write out & schedule all 11 newsletters my clients receive over the course of the year.

 It also means that I never find myself waking up at 2 am thinking, “Oh, no!
 I forgot to send out important information for the next few weeks!”
+(True story!)

-While the insomnia misses me, I am much happier getting full nights of sleep.
+While insomnia misses me, I am much happier getting full nights of sleep.
 At least until a new idea says, “Wake up!
 We need to do something about this NOW!”

 Using “canned” responses